dart-lang/dart-pad/pkgs/dartpad_ui/README.md

          ...
    ```

-2. Run `firebase init`

-3. Make sure your current Flutter channel is set to `stable`
+2. cd pkgs/dartpad_ui

+3. Run `firebase init`, select `Hosting` (not App Hosting) and choose
+defaults for other questions.

+4. Revert all changes, that previous command made in firebase.json.

-4. Run the commands:
+5. Run the commands:

    ```
-   cd pkgs/dartpad_ui
    flutter build web --wasm
    firebase hosting:channel:deploy <your project name>
    ```